zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-faq-performance.md

     * Change the extension to use the hosting service, as specified in [top-extensions-hosting-service.md](top-extensions-hosting-service.md).
        * Wrap any **AJAX** calls with custom telemetry to ensure that they are not waiting on the result of the call.
 Also, ensure that **AJAX** is called using the batch api.
     * Reduce the revealed times for parts on the blade.
     * Check for waterfalling or serialized bundle requests, as described in [portalfx-extensions-bp-performance.md#coding-best-practices](portalfx-extensions-bp-performance.md#coding-best-practices).
-If any waterfalls exist within the extension, ensure you have the proper bundling hinting in place, as specified in the optimize bundling document located at []().
+If any waterfalls exist within the extension, ensure you have the proper bundling hinting in place, as specified in [top-extensions-debugging.md#toggling-optimizations](top-extensions-debugging.md#toggling-optimizations).

 * * *